-In order to simplify the following discussion, the FSB signals have been combined into groups by buffer type.
+In the following chapter, the FSB signals have been combined into groups by buffer type.
 AGTL+ input signals have differential input buffers, which use GTLREF as a reference level.
-In this document, the term "AGTL+ Input" refers to the AGTL+ input group as well as the AGTL+ I/O group when receiving.
-Similarly, "AGTL+ Output" refers to the AGTL+ output group as well as the AGTL+ I/O group when driving.
+The term AGTL+ Input refers to the AGTL+ input group as well as the AGTL+ I/O group when receiving.
+Similarly, AGTL+ Output refers to the AGTL+ output group as well as the AGTL+ I/O group when driving.

-With the implementation of a source synchronous data bus comes the need to specify two sets of timing parameters.
+Two sets of timing parameters are specified because of a source synchronous data bus.
 One set is for common clock signals that are dependent upon the rising edge of BCLKO (ADS#, HIT#, HITM#, etc.) and the second set is for the source synchronous signals that are relative to their respective strobe lines (data and address) as well as the rising edge of BCLKO.

 Asychronous signals are still present (A20M#, IGNNE#, etc.) and can become active at any time during the clock cycle.
 Table 4 identifies which signals are common clock, source synchronous, and asynchronous.